 - 333. REVOLUTIONS IN MODERN TIMES.
 Five hours credit.
-The four great revolutions of the western world, namely, the English, American, French, and Rusian Revolutions are compared in a search for causes and possible patterns of revolution.
+The four great revolutions of the western world, namely, the English, American, French, and Russian Revolutions, are compared in a search for causes and possible patterns of revolution.
 Post-World War II revolutions are analyzed to find economic, social, and intellectual causes of the revolutionary period of today. - 365.
 FRENCH REVOLUTION AND NAPOLEON.
 Five hours credit.
-Prerequisite, WHS 30, 31, 32.
-A study of the causes of the revolution, its classical pattern, the rise of nationalism, and the significance of Napoleon in France and abroad.
+A study of the causes of the revolution, its classical pattern, the rise of nationalism, and the significance of Napoleon in France and abroad. - 399.
+HISTORIOGRAPHY.
+Three hours credit.
+Required of all graduate students majoring in history.
+An examination of the great historians and the major schools of historical interpretation from classical Greece to the Twentieth Century.